 A monthly series of talks featuring the world's brightest minds dissecting the future of fashion.

 Launched in 2018, the Pioneers speaker series aims to both inspire the FashMash community and nurture the next generation of industry talent.
-They were held each month in central London - during the COVID-19 pandemic, they have moved to a virtual format.
+They were previously held each month in central London - during the COVID-19 pandemic, they have moved to a virtual format allowing us to bring a broader spectrum of international voices to the stage.

-Interviews to date have included Matthew Woolsey, then MD of NET-A-PORTER, talking about the customer experience; Livia Firth, co-founder of Eco-Age discussing fashion's impact on the climate crisis; Jess Christie, CBO of MatchesFashion.com exploring the role of experience in retail; and Nick Knight OBE on the future of fashion imagery.
+Interviews to date have included Matthew Woolsey, then MD of NET-A-PORTER, talking about the customer experience; Livia Firth, co-founder of Eco-Age, discussing fashion's impact on the climate crisis; Jess Christie, CBO of MatchesFashion.com, exploring the role of experience in retail; Bandana Tewari, former editor-at-large of Vogue India redefining sustainable leadership, and Nick Knight OBE on the future of fashion imagery.
 See below for more, as well as who's coming up next.

 JOIN OUR NEXT EVENT